anuramodni/html-JavaSript/README.md

 # html-JavaScript
-Select a Province and the you get the relevnt District you need.This is written by using the html and JavaScript only.No need to une the DB to hold the data.
+Select a Province and the you get the relevnt District you need.This is written by using the html and JavaScript only.No need to use the DB to hold the data.
 Link - https://github.com/anuramodni/html-JavaSript